dboatengg/capstone/README.md

 ### Admin access

-Live admin credentials are available on request — reach out at [dicksonboateng@proton.me](mailto:dicksonboateng@proton.me) and I'll share login details for a walkthrough.
+Live admin credentials are available on request.
+Reach out to me at [dicksonboateng@proton.me](mailto:dicksonboateng@proton.me) and I'll share a test login details for a walkthrough.

 ---